Blaine Robison, M.A.

 "If anyone wishes to come after Me, he must deny himself, and take up his cross and follow Me.
 35 "For whoever wishes to save his life will lose it, but whoever loses his life for My sake and the gospel's will save it.
 36 "For what does it profit a man to gain the whole world, and forfeit his soul?
 37 "For what will a man give in exchange for his soul?
 38 "For whoever is ashamed of Me and My words in this adulterous and sinful generation, the Son of Man will also be ashamed of him when He comes in the glory of His Father with the holy angels."

-I say: Grk. legō, pres. to you: Grk. humeis, pl. pronoun of the third person.
+I say: Grk. legō, pres. to you: Grk. humeis, pl. pronoun of the second person.
 This is a Hebraic formula that occurs frequently in the apostolic narratives that asserts the absolute veracity and reliability of what follows.
 The present tense (lit.
 "I am saying") gives added emphasis.
 Yeshua then proceeds to amplify what he had just said in 8:38. that: Grk. hoti, conj. that serves as a link between two sets of data, whether (1) defining a demonstrative pronoun; that; (2) introducing a subordinate clause as complementary of a preceding verb; (3) introducing a direct quotation and functioning as quotation marks; or (4) indicating causality with an inferential aspect; for, because, inasmuch as.
 The second usage applies here.

 there are: Grk. eimi, pres., to be, exist; a function word used primarily to declare a state of existence, whether in the past ('was, were'), present ('are, is') or future ('will be'), often to unite a subject and predicate (BAG). some: Grk. tis, indefinite pronoun, m. pl.; any one, someone, a certain one. of those: Grk. ho, definite article, m. pl., but used as a demonstrative pronoun. standing: Grk. histēmi, perf. pass., may mean (1) cause to be in a place or position; (2) to be in an upright position, used of bodily posture; (3) to set or place in a balance; (4) fig. to stand ready, to be of a steadfast mind.
 The first meaning applies here, but there is a hint of the fourth meaning. here: Grk. hōde, adv. of place, marker of a position that is relatively near; here, in this place.
 Such indirect reference is typical of Hebraic speech and is the same thing as saying the event will take place within this generation (Bruce 153).